 Click here to download the application.

-3. Have your transcripts sent directly to ADAD from any previous colleges.
+3. Have your official transcripts sent directly to ADAD from any previous colleges or training programs.

 Be sure to send them the transcripts for all the college courses you have taken at any institution.
-ADAD will write you back and tell you what courses you have already taken that qualify for certification and which ones you still need to take.
+ADAD will respsond by informing you any courses you have already taken that qualify for certification and detrmine which courses you will still need to take.

 Send your transcripts to: